Sleep Medicine Billing Services in Connecticut

 Every CT payer has specific rules for sleep medicine claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Sleep Medicine Claims
+Anthem Blue Cross Blue Shield of Connecticut Sleep Medicine Claims

-Anthem Blue Cross Blue Shield processes the largest share of Connecticut commercial sleep medicine claims.
+Anthem Blue Cross Blue Shield of Connecticut processes the largest share of Connecticut commercial sleep medicine claims.
 We know their CT specific fee schedules, prior authorization requirements for sleep medicine procedures, and their appeal timelines when claims are denied.
 A split-night study (diagnostic portion followed by CPAP titration) bills as 95811 only if the diagnostic portion meets minimum criteria — typically 2+ hours of recording with an AHI above threshold.

-HUSKY Health Sleep Medicine Billing
+HUSKY Health (a self-insured, state-administered Medicaid program with no MCOs) Sleep Medicine Billing

-Medicare (Novitas Solutions) Sleep Medicine Coverage
+Medicare (National Government Services (NGS) (Jurisdiction K)) Sleep Medicine Coverage

 Denial Prevention for Connecticut Sleep Medicine